PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

    * ``container_name`` is resolved to the source path using the dictionary of the "ALL" queue, and the resolved source path must be forward-matched with one of the strings in the ``containers`` list.

+Note that `@base_platform` may include the container image name of the base platform, formatted as `@base_platform_name+base_container_image`.
+This string is provided to the pilot for configuring the container environment before executing the payload, but it is not utilized by the brokerage.

 Checks for Releases, Caches, or Nightlies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^